aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/README.md

-# Amazon S3 Cross-account Access using Access Points
+# Amazon S3 access points for cross-account integration samples

-This is a sample solution to demonstrate S3 cross-account access using [Access points](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-points.html).
-It demonstrate two examples as  shown in the below figure.
+In this repository, we provide cross-account integration code samples using [Access points](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-points.html), a feature provided by Amazon S3.

+This repo is organized into following branches:

+1. [main](https://github.com/aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/tree/main): It has code samples for AWS CLI and Java application
+2. [main-emr](https://github.com/aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/tree/main-emr): It has code sample for an Amazon EMR job.

+Figure below represent AWS CLI and Java application

 ![Alt](./src/main/resources/S3_Cross-account_Access_using_AccessPoints.png)

+---

 ## Build Instructions

 1. The source code has Maven nature, so if you have Maven locally then you can build it using standard Maven commands e.g. ```mvn -X clean install```. or use the options available in your IDE
 2. This will generate a jar file called ```s3-cross-account-access-points-0.1.jar```

+---

 ## AWS Service Requirements

 The following AWS services are required to demo/try this solution.

+---

 ### Source Account